WHITE-KNIGHT5/MpvRxN/README.md

 - **Smart return navigation** — opening a video or audio file from a playback notification and pressing back now returns to the exact folder that was being browsed, instead of the home/launcher screen.
 - **Swipe-to-switch tabs** — swipe between sections with wrap-around (looping from last tab back to first).
 - **Easy Unlock toggle** — lock icons now shown on both sides for quicker unlocking.
-- **Settings search** — scroll-to-section behavior when searching settings, and long-press the title bar to scroll to top.
+- **Settings search** — scroll-to-section behavior when searching settings, and long-press the folder name/title bar to scroll to top.
 - **Folder navigation via notification** — opening the app from a folder-specific notification now navigates directly to that folder.

 ### 🎨 UI / Player Improvements